Street photography workshop in Mumbai in December 2013

 It will be a very memorable week that will change you not only as a photographer, but as a person too.
 You will return back home confident, inspired and motivated to keep developing as a photographer.

 ABOUT Maciej Dakowicz

-Maciej is an experienced Polish photographer, traveller and gallerist based in Mumbai, India.
+Maciej is an experienced Polish photographer and educator based in Asia.
 He holds a PhD in computer science, but abandoned science to focus on photography.
-He is one of the founders of Third Floor Gallery in Cardiff, a member of the Wideangle photo agency, the international street photography collective In-Public and the un-posed Polish street photography collective.
-He has worked on various photographic projects in the UK and abroad and his interests are in documentary, travel and street photography.
+He is a member the international street photography collective In-Public and official Fujifilm X-Photographer.
+His interests are in documentary, travel and street photography.

 Maciej’s photos have been widely published, exhibited and shown at photo festivals.
 He is a recipient of numerous awards and has judged several photography competitions.
 His photos have been featured in major street photography books including “Street Photography Now“, “The World Atlas of Street Photography”, “100 Great Street Photographs” and “Bystander: A History of Street Photography”.
 Maciej’s first monograph Cardiff After Dark was published in October 2012.
 Currently he is mainly occupied with teaching his popular streeet photography workshops in Asia.